15.4: Regulation of Glycolysis

 Hexokinase Regulation

-One of the primary mechanisms that control the regulation of the hexokinase step in glycolysis is the presence of different hexokinase enzymes in different cellular types.
+One of the primary mechanisms regulating the hexokinase step in glycolysis is the presence of distinct hexokinase enzymes in different cellular types.
 Essentially, these are proteins encoded by different genes but perform the same function within the cell.
 They are known as isozymes.
-Isozymes can have different enzyme kinetics, tissue expression patterns, and post-translational modifications and bind with different allosteric effectors.
-This affords the body to have differential control over the same processes in different locations within the body.
-Four important hexokinase isozymes within vertebrates vary in subcellular locations and kinetic parameters.
+Isozymes can have different enzyme kinetics, tissue expression patterns, and post-translational modifications, and bind with different allosteric effectors.
+This allows the body to exert differential control over the same processes in different locations.
+Four important hexokinase isozymes in vertebrates differ in subcellular localization and kinetic parameters.
 This allows the differential phosphorylation of hexoses depending on local conditions and physiological function.
 They are designated hexokinases I, II, III, and IV.
-All of the hexokinases can use multiple hexoses as substrates in addition to glucose.
+All hexokinases can use multiple hexoses as substrates, in addition to glucose.
 These include mannose, fructose, and 2-deoxyglucose.
-Hexokinase IV is also called glucokinase and is specific to the liver and pancreas.
+Hexokinase IV, also known as glucokinase, is specifically expressed in the liver and pancreas.

 Recall that hexokinase enzymes mediate the first step in the glycolytic pathway with the formation of glucose 6-phosphate, as shown in Figure \(\PageIndex{1}\) below.
-They also require ATP as a cofactor in the process.
+They also require ATP as a cofactor.

 Recall that glucose-6-phosphate (G6P) has several potential fates within the body, as shown in Figure \(\PageIndex{2}\).
-It can be an energy source through glycolysis and aerobic respiration pathways.
+It can serve as an energy source through both glycolysis and aerobic respiration pathways.
 Short bursts of anaerobic respiration can also be sustained in animals that convert pyruvate into lactate.
-G6P can also be dephosphorylated in the liver and released back into the bloodstream to maintain homeostatic balance.
+G6P can also be dephosphorylated in the liver and returned to the bloodstream to maintain homeostasis.
 The pancreas uses G6P as a sensor to determine when to secrete insulin and glucagon.
 The G6P can also serve as a building block for anabolic processes.
-It can be converted to ribose through the Pentose Phosphate Pathway where it will be used to synthesize nucleotide monomers.
-It can also form hexosamines used in proteoglycan and glycoprotein formation.
+It can be converted to ribose via the Pentose Phosphate Pathway, which is used to synthesize nucleotide monomers.
+It can also form hexosamines, which are used in the formation of proteoglycans and glycoproteins.

-HKI and HKII are expressed in the skeletal and heart muscles and insulin-sensitive tissues.
-While it is thought that HKI is providing a predominantly catabolic role for the use of G6P in energy production, HKII may play a more pertinent role in anabolic processes, providing G6P for conversion to G1P and subsequent utilization in Glycogenesis.
+HKI and HKII are expressed in skeletal and cardiac muscles, as well as insulin-sensitive tissues.
+While it is thought that HKI primarily serves a catabolic role in G6P utilization for energy production, HKII may play a more significant role in anabolic processes, providing G6P for conversion to G1P and subsequent utilization in Glycogenesis.
 Both HKI and HKII are localized to the outer membrane of the mitochondria.
 However, 95% of HKI is associated with mitochondria, and only about 70% of HKII is, with the remaining HKII fractionating with the cytosolic proteins.
-This could help to explain the heightened role of HKII in anabolic glycogenesis processes within skeletal muscle and why it is not found in brain tissue.
+This could help explain the heightened role of HKII in anabolic glycogen synthesis in skeletal muscle and why it is not found in brain tissue.
 HKII is also often overexpressed in tumor cells, which is associated with higher mortality rates.
 It has also been linked with the processes of metastasis and with the development of drug resistance.
 Similar to HKI, HKII also has a low Km and is inhibited by G6P, although the presence of inorganic phosphate does not release this inhibition.

 Not much is known about HKIII's functions.
 It may be an inactive gene duplication or remnant.
 Under basal conditions, it is not expressed to appreciable levels in any major tissues, and studies on its biological activity show that it is inhibited by glucose at physiological concentrations.
-However, some studies suggest that it may be expressed during cellular stress responses, such as hypoxia, although its function in these responses is not currently understood.
+However, some studies suggest that it may be expressed during cellular stress responses, such as hypoxia, although its function in these responses remains unclear.

-Hexokinase IV or Glucokinase is specifically expressed within the liver and pancreas.
+Hexokinase IV or glucokinase is specifically expressed within the liver and pancreas.
 HKIV is cytoplasmic and not tethered to the mitochondria.
-Activity within the pancreas is a sensor for insulin release and in the liver to produce G6P that will fuel glycogen production.
+Activity within the pancreas serves as a sensor for insulin release, and in the liver, it produces glucose-6-phosphate (G6P) that fuels glycogen production.
 HKIV has a higher Km than HKI and HKII, thus it does not work efficiently at low glucose concentrations.
 However, it is NOT inhibited by the product, G6P.
 Thus, it will continue to make G6P, even when levels are high.
 This helps explain the high levels of glycogen stored within the liver but not elsewhere in the body.
-This also ensures that the sensor system in the pancreas will accurately read blood glucose levels.
+This also ensures that the pancreas' sensor system accurately reads blood glucose levels.

 The four isozymes of HK share high homology with one another and appear to have arisen from gene duplication events, as shown in Figure \(\PageIndex{4}\).
 The left-hand panel of Figure 15.5.4 shows the linear protein domains of the different HK isozymes.
-HKI and HKII contain an N-terminal domain that localizes the protein to the mitochondrial membrane.
-HKI, II, and III contain two repeating catalytic domains in the N- and C-terminals.
+HKI and HKII each contain an N-terminal domain that targets the proteins to the mitochondrial membrane.
+HKI, II, and III contain two catalytic domains that repeat at the N- and C-termini.
 However, mutations in the N-terminal domain in HKI and HKIII render them inactive.
 Both catalytic domains in HKII retain activity.
 HKIV (Glucokinase) is the most truncated isozyme, only containing the C-terminal catalytic domain.
 The lower right diagram shows the ribbon diagram of HKIV.
 Upstream promoter regions of HKIV (not shown in this diagram) also differ, allowing for controlled expression in the liver and pancreas.
 Feedback inhibition in HKI and HKII occurs through the N-terminal catalytic domain.
 The upper diagram on the right shows an HKI dimer complex with an ATP analog, glucose, G6P, and Mg2+ ion.
-HKI dimerizes when concentrations of the inhibitor, G6P, are high enough.
-Dimerization reduces the biological activity of the enzyme in brain tissue.
+HKI dimerizes when the concentration of its inhibitor, G6P, is sufficiently high.
+Dimerization reduces the enzyme's biological activity in brain tissue.
 Dimerization of HKI can be reversed in the presence of low levels of inorganic phosphate.

-HKIV is also a good model for understanding enzyme conformation change during the reaction.
+HKIV is also a good model for understanding enzyme conformational changes during the reaction.
 HKs change shape by induced fit upon substrate binding.
 HKIV has a large induced fit motion that closes over the substrates ATP and xylose, as shown in Figure \(\PageIndex{5}\).
 The binding sites are shown in blue, substrates in black, and the Mg2+ cofactor in yellow (PDBs:2E2N,2E2Q).

-In summary, the isozyme expression patterns of HKs differentially regulate the fate of glucose within those tissues.
+In summary, the isozyme expression patterns of HKs differentially regulate glucose fate within those tissues.
 Within brain tissue and red blood cells, where only HKI is present, glucose is predominantly used in the glycolytic pathway for energy production.
-In muscle tissue, the presence of HKII allows for the increased use of glucose to form glycogen.
-HKIV expression in the pancreas and liver allows for the homeostatic regulation of blood glucose levels and the stockpiling of glucose in glycogen.
+In muscle tissue, the presence of HKII enables increased glucose utilization for glycogen synthesis.
+HKIV expression in the pancreas and liver enables the homeostatic regulation of blood glucose levels and the storage of glucose as glycogen.

 Phosphofructokinase-1 Regulation